gcadau/Electronic-Components-AI-Detection/READ_ME.md

    1. data_path

        Path of the directory in which input data are stored (default: 'Input\\regions')
+   2. name

+       Name of the dataset (default: 'Electronic components dataset')
-   3. name
+   3. format

+       Image format (e.g.: RGB, Grayscale, RGBA).
+If not present, automatically deduced from images. (default: None)
+   4. model_path

-      Name of the dataset (default: 'Electronic components dataset') format=None, # Image format (e.g.: RGB, Grayscale, RGBA).
-If not present, automatically deduced from images. (default: None) model_path='in\\model', # Path of the directory from which the trained model has to be loaded. (default: 'in\\model') classes_path="Input\\regions", # Path of the directory in which classes names are stored (default: 'Input\\regions') gpu=False, # Use GPU for inference
+       Path of the directory from which the trained model has to be loaded. (default: 'in\\model')
+   5. classes_path

+       Path of the directory in which classes names are stored (default: 'Input\\regions')
+   6. gpu

+       Use GPU for inference
+   7. verbose

-    verbose=False, # Print infos to files into directory {info_dir}
+       Print infos to files into directory {info_dir}
+   8. info_dir

-    info_dir=None # Directory in which info files will be stored
+       Directory in which info files will be stored (if {verbose} is False, use the default value: None)

 > **Author:** Giovanni Cadau